At a Glance

 Motivation

-The Open Track is designed for maximum flexibility: use any model, any provider, and any architecture to build the most reliable agent possible.
+The Open Track is designed for maximum flexibility: use any model, provider, framework, and architecture to build the most reliable agent possible.
+You can use Claude Agents SDK, LangGraph, AutoGen, custom orchestration, fine-tuning pipelines, retrieval systems, or any other harness that respects the benchmark boundary.
 The goal is to close the gap between frontier model capability and deployment-ready consistency on CAR-bench.

 Current state-of-the-art achieves only 58% consistent success (Pass^3).
 There is significant room for improvement through better scaffolding, prompting, planning, and agent design.